 You need to specify the texture map to be 2.2 gamma on entry otherwise the image will be at gamma 4.4 and over bright because you have already told Autodesk 3ds Max to be at gamma 2.2 for both colour selectors and the material editor in step 2.
 Please note HDRI maps, bump maps, displacement maps and normal maps do not need to be changed to gamma 2.2.

 Render output format

-When working with linear images and gamma 2.2, the output is mathematically correct as opposed to just looking correct.
+When working with linear images, the output is mathematically correct as opposed to just looking correct.
 In post processing, any adjustments will give predictable results and are much easier to manage.
-Linear images result in a much larger tonal range.
-To compensate, it is best to save out as a TIF file which is at least 16 bit colour.
+It is best to save out as a TIF file which is at least 16 bit colour.
 Saving out an 8bit file format may result in some colour banding because there is not enough tonal range.
 Never render out JPEGs because this file format is not designed for linear images and you will lose a lot of data when saving in this format initially.

 Once you have completed your composit, you will need to manually apply a gamma correction curve for correct viewing on a monitor or if you choose to render as EXR, Adobe apply this gamma correction for you automatically.